RamanMaan/plantr/group_log.md

 - Added an AllTests.java file to organize tests
 - Code reviewed #16
 ---
-### Keaton - 6/01/2017
-- Reviewed current Iteration branch and removed code that would be replaced by the newly added changes for the StubDatabase
-- Reworked current StubDatabase functions to use ArrayLists to store records
-- Reworked tests for the StubDatabase functions to use ArrayLists
-- Implemented a Singleton pattern for the database
----
 ### Keaton - 6/06/2017
 - Revised all PlantLookup Class / Interface functions to use different code structure (ArrayLists)
 - Refactored build.gradle file since we will not be using JSONObjects